guptav96/CS536-Project/README.md

 The motivation behind reproducing this novel approach is to understand how the resolution of congestion is done in real-time by minimizing network utilization, data transmission delays, and adaptation costs.
 The approach builds on existing work in dynamic adaptive search-based software engineering (SBSE) to reconfigure an SDN while simultaneously ensuring multiple quality-of-service criteria

-### Research Questions
-RQ1: Efficiency and Effectiveness
+We aim to find the answers for the following research questions through this project:
+1. This research question focuses on answering the efficiency and effectiveness of the DICES algorithm.
 Can DICES resolve congestion caused by changes in network requests over time?

-RQ2 : Scalability
+2. This research question focuses on answering the scalability of the DICES algorithm.
 Can DICES resolve congestion promptly for large-scale networks?

 ### Methodology